Peru: Risk Assessment

 - Tourist destination

-- Dependence on raw materials and demand in China
+- Dependent on raw materials and demand from China

 - Underdevelopment of credit (40% of GDP)

 - Inadequate infrastructure, health care, and education systems

 - Regional disparities (poverty in the Andean and Amazonian regions)

 Activity Recovered Ground in 2018, Though Some Downside Risks Might Materialize in 2019

 GDP reported a bright improvement in 2018, after a 2017 marked by strong floods triggered by El Niño and by the suspension of public investment due to corruption scandals.
 Activity growth was also spurred by robust domestic demand.
 Investments rebounded, both private and public, backed by a stronger political environment.
 In addition, household consumption also gained strength on the back of a controlled inflation and accommodative monetary policy.

 Activity should observe a similar rate of growth in 2019.
 Terms of trade should stay close to the levels of 2018, supporting exports and investments in the sector.
 In parallel, household consumption is expected to remain strong thanks to still favorable inflation and monetary policy.
 However, there are some downside risks related to the external scenario: namely, an escalation in the trade dispute between the United States and China (the two main destinies of Peru’s exports) and a stronger tightening in US monetary policy.
 While there are some new domestic political tensions, a possible further escalation, should not cause strong impact in economic activity, as there is a broad consensus on pro-business polices in the country.